docker/cli/docs/reference/glossary.md

 links provide a legacy interface to connect Docker containers running on the same host to each other without exposing the hosts' network ports.
 Use the Docker networks feature instead.

-## Machine

-[Machine](https://github.com/docker/machine) is a Docker tool which makes it really easy to create Docker hosts on  your computer, on cloud providers and inside your own data center.
-It creates servers, installs Docker on them, then configures the Docker client to talk to them.

-*Also known as : docker-machine*

 ## node